Purposes of a Retaining Wall

 A challenge posed in installing a retaining wall is its ability to carry incredible loads, called lateral earth pressure, which is brought about not just by soil but by the water, also known as hydrostatic pressure.
-We can engineer a strong retaining wall with deep foundations and ties back into the hill to ensure it has a long and stable life.
+We can engineer a strong retaining wall with deep foundations which ties back into the hill to ensure it has a long and stable life.

 Retaining Wall Materials

-A retaining wall built out of pure brick is called a “cavity wall” where two standard brick walls, which are just a few inches from each other, have the same foundation.
+A retaining wall built of pure brick is called a “cavity wall” where two standard brick walls, which are just a few inches from each other, have the same foundation.
 There is space between them for steel to run from the foundation to the upper part of the wall.

 Rock and Boulder